Read time: 8 minutes

-Microsoft Office 365 Group provides a platform for collaboration that allows teams to work together by creating a single identity and a single set of permissions across MS 365 apps.
+Microsoft Office 365 Group provides a platform for collaboration that allows teams to work together by creating a single identity and a single set of permissions across different Microsoft 365 apps.
 These apps include Outlook, SharePoint, OneNote, Skype for Business, Power BI, and Dynamics CRM.

-You can create Office 365 Groups via Microsoft 365 admin center as an admin.
+You can create Office 365 Groups via Microsoft 365 admin center from the Global Admin account.

 - Login to the Office 365 Admin Center site (https://admin.microsoft.com)